PlusBitPos/IlcoinPaperWallet/README.md

-# bitaddress.org
+# ILCoin Paper Wallet Generator
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side ILCoin Wallet Generator

 Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.